Some posts contain compensated links. Please read this disclaimer for more info.

 - SunSet Saranda Restaurant – A welcoming and popular restaurant set right on the beach and waterfront in the northwestern part of Saranda.

 - Mare Nostrum Cuisine – One of the top-rated restaurants in Saranda, Mare Nostrum serves outstanding pasta and seafood dishes at a venue that overlooks the beautiful bay.

 - Haxhi – Located a bit more in the city’s interior, Haxhi is a respected restaurant offering a variety of food, from seafood and Mediterranean to grilled and vegetarian dishes.

 - La Petite – People rave about how cozy, romantic, and charming this place is, while the elaborate and varied menu, including Mediterranean and Central European dishes, attracts all kinds of customers.

 - SeaSide Artist Terrace Bar Restaurant – A higher-end rooftop restaurant in Saranda, offering stunning views of the sea and renowned for its fish and seafood dishes.

 Best Saranda Bars

 - Jericho Cocktail Bar – Arguably the number one bar in Saranda, Jericho boasts a phenomenal waterfront location and is famous for its tasty cocktails.

-- Terrace Cocktail Bar – This bar and club features a superb location overlooking the palm tree-lined and sun-soaked bay of Saranda, a fine modern décor and a comprehensive selection of cold drinks.
+- Terrace Cocktail Bar – This bar and club feature a superb location overlooking the palm tree-lined and sun-soaked bay of Saranda, fine modern décor, and a comprehensive selection of cold drinks.

 - 21 Bar – A modern and much-visited bar serving everything from coffee to cocktails in the very heart of Saranda.